vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 during offline evaluation.
 Now, to get this new model into production for online evaluation we need to follow [these steps](https://docs.vespa.ai/en/tutorials/models-hot-swap.html):

-* Run inference with the new model over all documents (including new documents) to obtain the new vector embedding.
+* Run inference with the new model over all documents to obtain the new vector embedding.
 This stage requires infrastructure to run inferences with the model or pay an embedding inference provider per inference.
-We still need to serve the current embedding model which is in production and embedding new documents and the real-time stream of queries.
+ We still need to serve the current embedding model which is in production, used to embed new documents and the current real-time stream of queries.

 * Index the new vector embedding representation to the serving infrastructure that we use for efficient vector search.
 If we are fortunate enough to be using [Vespa](https://vespa.ai/), which supports